Programs & Services

 Abehinnyuen Community of Hope (ACOH), Inc. supports national and civil society efforts by providing integrated prevention and treatment programs.
 These aim to reduce vulnerability, improve self-image, and enable youths and adults affected by civil conflict to engage in psychosocial and economic activities.

-The vulnerable Senior Citizens (elderly folks) program is aimed at endeavoring to make sure vulnerable elderly/old folks are loved and cared for, and to prevent them the many abuses, including calling them names (“witches”, "witchcraft"), especially those who suffer from Alzheimer’s, Parkinson's and dementia diseases.
+The vulnerable Senior Citizens (elderly folks) program is aimed at endeavoring to make sure vulnerable elderly/old folks are loved and cared for, and to prevent them from the many abuses, including calling them names (“witches”, "witchcraft"), especially those who suffer from Alzheimer’s, Parkinson's and dementia diseases.
 These diseases are foreign to the Liberians!

 Our program is to assist with medical screening and awareness in: